jscottbranson/rippled-examples/README.md

 rippled-examples
 ================
 [rippled-examples] contains sample code that is used to interact with or configure rippled.
-Some of the code in this repo is written in JS, and requires [ripple-lib].

 Synopsis
 --------